FelixdenBreejen/TabForestPFN/README.md

 y_pred_logits = trainer.predict(X_test)
 ```

-For a more elaborate example, see `notebooks/easy_example.ipynb` where we show how to load a model, fine-tune it and make predictions.
+For a more elaborate example, see `notebooks/easy_example.ipynb` where we show how to load a model, fine-tune it, and make predictions.